swarmfund/swarm-network-governance/GAPs/GAP_ 1581098345_Nomination-to-the-Swarm-Council-3.md

 ---
-Title: Nomination to the Swarm Council (3)
+Title: Nomination of Alessandro Masi to the Swarm Council
 Sponsor: TheRock247 / stevesargey@gmail.com
 Created: 07-02-2020
 Version: version no. 1